subhan97ahmed/close/README.md

 # Close

-Close is an andriod app which is created to making friends near you easy
+Close is an Andriod app created to help making new friends near you easy and fast

 ## Development